BarryBlock88/Insecure-Dangereux_site/README.md

 - It is an actual comedy club based in Brussels, that I founded, though various elements are real and others are fake adopted from multiple sources where credited.

-- The Website begins as a straightforward presentation, asking one single question.
-To help keep the eye focused, the site only uses three colours and an edit made of the primary company logo with one line of text in the form of a question.
-I call this the 'Call to Action page'.
+- The Website begins as a straightforward presentation.
+To help keep the eye focused, the site only uses three colours and an edit made of the primary company logo with one line of text to inform the use of each page.

 - Each page will feature the company logo and a button to purchase tickets.

-- Each page will contain a footer with four social links *except the Call-to-action page.
+- Each page will contain a footer with four social links

 - There are 5-page links located on the Navbar.
     - Homepage that contains the company name, what they do and below that any recent News or updates.